STAFF

 tioga@ujimacoinc.org

 Tioga Simpson began their journey in theater at a young age in Olean, NY, where they were actively involved with Olean Community Theater and the Olean Theater Workshop.
 They pursued their passion at SUNY Buffalo, earning a Bachelor of Arts in Theater in 2023.
-During their college years, Tioga directed "Pipeline" and "Kissed the Girls and Made Them Cry" as part of the Student Directed Series, further honing their skills and vision.
+During their college years, Tioga directed multiple pieces as part of the Student Directed Series, further honing their skills and vision.

-Joining Ujima Company Inc. in 2023, Tioga has stage managed productions like "Toni Stone," "Cullud Wattah," and "Choir Boy."
+Joining Ujima Company Inc. in 2023, Tioga has stage managed productions like "Toni Stone," "Cullud Wattah," and "The African Company Presents Richard III."
 They also directed "Yalla Bitch" for the Irish Classical Theatre Company and was Assistant Director for "Once on This Island" and "The Color Purple."
 Tioga is currently the Production Manager at Ujima Company Inc., overseeing and coordinating productions with a focus on excellence and innovation.